INDICAID® COVID-19 Rapid Antigen

-The INDICAID™ COVID-19 Rapid Antigen Test is intended for use by trained clinical laboratory personnel and medical and healthcare personnel in Point of Care (POC) settings.
+The INDICAID™ COVID-19 Rapid Antigen Test is intended for use by trained clinic labs personnel and medical and health care personnel in Point of Care (POC) settings.
 The INDICAID™ COVID-19 Rapid Antigen Test is only for use under the Food and Drug Administration’s Emergency Use Authorization.

 test is approximately 20 minutes from clinical specimen collection to result.

-The INDICAID™ COVID-19 Rapid Antigen Test is a lateral flow immunoassay for the qualitative detection of nucleocapsid protein antigen from SARSCoV-2 in direct anterior nasal swab specimens from individuals with symptoms or other epidemiological reasons to suspect COVID-19 within the first five (5) days of symptom onset or from individuals without symptoms or other epidemiological reasons to suspect COVID-19 when tested twice over two or three days with at least 24 hours between tests.
+The INDICAID™ COVID-19 Rapid Antigen Test is a lateral flow immunoassay for the qualitative detection of nucleocapsid protein antigen from SARSCoV-2 in direct anterior nasal swab specimens from individuals with symptoms.
+Other epidemiological reasons to suspect COVID-19 within the first five (5) days of symptom onset or from individuals without symptoms or other epidemiological reasons to suspect COVID-19 when tested twice over two or three days with at least 24 hours between tests.

-Anterior nasal swab specimens may be collected by a healthcare provider (HCP) or self-collected (by individuals 18 years of age or older, under the supervision of an HCP).
-Testing is limited to laboratories certified under the Clinical
+Anterior nasal swab specimens may be collect by a healthcare provider (HCP) or self collected (by individuals 18 years of age or older, under the supervision of an HCP).
+Testing is limited to lab certified under the Clinical

-Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet the requirements to perform moderate complexity, high complexity, or waived tests.
+Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet the required to perform moderate complexity, high complexity, or waived tests.

 This product is authorized for use at the Point of Care (POC), i.e., in patient care settings operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation.